99buntai/JR-BERU-ESP/README.md

 - **Audio Mapping**: Easily assign audio files to each station configuration
 - **JSON Validation**: Automatic validation ensures your configuration will work with JR-Beru
 - **Export/Import**: Save your configurations as JSON files for backup or sharing
+- **Auto-Fill Config**: The editor will auto-fill the station config with the previous station information for faster configuration

 ### How to Use